apache/zookeeper/README.md

 ## How to update

 Typically the website will need to be updated as part of a release.
 Prior to updating this branch update the website in the "master" branch appropriately.
-More info can be found in the `zookeeper-website` directory: [https://github.com/apache/zookeeper/zookeeper-website/README.md](https://github.com/apache/zookeeper/zookeeper-website/README.md)
+More info can be found on [wiki](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=430408714)